-Note: The Scheme under this Scheme Information Document (SID) was approved by the Directors of ICICI Prudential Trust Limited on August 13, 1999.
-The Trustees have ensured that the Schemes approved by them were new products offered by ICICI Prudential Mutual Fund and are not a minor modification of the exiting Schemes.
+Note: The Scheme under this Scheme Information Document (SID) was approved by the Directors of ICICI Prudential Trust Limited on July 29, 2002.
+The Trustees have ensured that the Scheme approved by them was a new product offered by ICICI Prudential Mutual Fund and is not a minor modification of the exiting Schemes.

-For and on behalf of the Board of Directors of ICICI Prudential Asset Management Company Limited Sd/-Nimesh Shah Managing Director
+For and on behalf of the Board of Directors of ICICI Prudential Asset Management Company Limited Sd/-